thiagobandeira60/SQL_Project_Maranaca/README.md

 This is a ficticious database created to simulate a real stadium located in Brazil.

-Some of the project characteristics can be described below:
+Some of the project features can be described below:

 - Business Requirements
 - Over 20 tables containing atributes and data inserted